 100% client-side — verify in your network tab

-Random Hex String Generator
+Random Hex Secret Generator

 Cryptographically secure random bytes, hex-encoded — for API keys and app secrets.